PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 The `popup` call `popup_no_wait` or `popup_non_blocking` will create a popup window and then immediately return control back to you.
 You can turn other popup calls into non-blocking popups if they have a `non_blocking` parameter.
 Setting `non_blocking` to True will cause the function to return immediately rather than waiting for the window to be closed.

-This function is very handy for when you're **debugging** and want to display something as output but don't want to change the programs's overall timing by blocking.
+This function is very handy when you're **debugging** and want to display something as output but don't want to change the programs's overall timing by blocking.
 Think of it like a `print` statement.
 There are no return values on one of these Popups.

 ### Popup Parameter Combinations

-So that you don't have to specify a potentially long list common parameters there are a number of popup functions that set combinations of parameters.
+So that you don't have to specify a potentially long list of common parameters, there are a number of popup functions that set combinations of parameters.
 For example `popup_quick_message` will show a non-blocking popup that autocloses and does not have a titlebar.
 You could achieve this same end result using the plain `popup` call.